datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 **Information on how to request and host a Data Carpentry workshop.**

 Already know the details?
-[Request a Workshop!](https://amy.software-carpentry.org/workshops/dc/request/)
+[Request a Workshop!](https://amy.software-carpentry.org/workshops/dc/request/)  and one of our [Regional Coordinators](https://carpentries.org/regionalcoordinators/) will be in touch to get started planning.

 ### Process for Requesting and Hosting a Workshop